levavakian/cot-faith/docs/index.md

   window.tests = JSON.parse(
     document.getElementById('tests-data').textContent
   );
-  window.samples_no_repeats = window.samples.slice(0, 30);
+  window.samples_no_repeats = window.samples.slice(30, 60);
 </script>

 <div class="container">
-  <h1>Chain of Thought Faithfulness in Deepseek R1</h1>
+  <h1>A Chain of Thought on Chain of Thought Faithfulness in Deepseek R1</h1>

   <p>Deepseek R1, and other reasoning models, <i>think</i> a lot, but it's unclear if what they say and what reasoning happens under the hood is very related.</p>

   <p>Anthropic <a href="https://www.anthropic.com/research/measuring-faithfulness-in-chain-of-thought-reasoning">investigated this</a> with prompt driven CoT on non-reasoning models, using interventions to modify the CoT to try and reveal any steganographic tricks that were happening.
-Next token prediction does not necessarily incentivize steganography,and indeed the study found that paraphrasing the CoT had little effect on the final accuracy</p>
+Next token prediction does not necessarily incentivize steganography, and indeed the study found that paraphrasing the CoT had little effect on the final accuracy</p>

   <p> This means that fine grained steganography is unlikely, though not impossible as it could still sneak in during RLHF.</p>